wp-plugins/udinra-all-image-sitemap/readme.txt

 Not provided to keep plugin size small.You can visit <a href="http://udinra.com/blog/udinra-image-sitemap">this link</a> for details.

 == Changelog ==

+= 3.0 =

+Handled Draft post and other small bugs,code enhancements

 = 2.9 =